About the exhibition

 The Auckland Project has worked with residents of Norman’s hometown to explore the themes of his artwork.
 Groups including the Spennymoor Settlement Sketching Club, where Norman developed his distinctive style, have chosen their favourite pieces.
 From life underground to bar scenes and domestic settings, their selections reveal how his work resonates with the community that lives on today.

 The artist’s son, John, and daughter, Ann, have also chosen paintings that mean something special to them.
 The result is a warm and refreshing perspective on one of the most enduringly popular mining artists.

-The temporary exhibition sits alongside the Mining Art Gallery’s permanent collection featuring further work by Norman Cornish, as well as other mining artists such as Tom McGuinness, Tom Lamb and Bob Olley.
+The exhibition sits alongside the gallery’s permanent collection featuring work by other chroniclers of 20th century industrial and working class life such as Tom McGuinness, Tom Lamb and Bob Olley.

 |Ticket Type||Ticket Tariff|

 Note: Prices are a guide only and may change on a daily basis.

 |2019 (6 Apr 2019 - 5 Jan 2020)|

 |Monday - Sunday||10:00||- 16:00|